 - Office of Accelerator R&D and Production (ARDAP)

 - Office of Advanced Scientific Computing Research (ASCR)

 - Office of Biological and Environmental Research (BER)

 - Office of Basic Energy Sciences (BES)

 - Office of Fusion Energy Sciences (FES)

-- Isotope Program (IP)
+- Office of sotope R&D and Production (DOE IP)

 - Office of Nuclear Physics (NP)

 - Office of Workforce Development for Teachers and Scientists (WDTS)

-- Advanced Research Projects Agency Energy (ARPA-E)
+- Advanced Research Projects Agency-Energy (ARPA-E)

 - Department of Homeland Security (DHS)

-- Defense Nuclear Nonproliferation (DNN)
+- National Nuclear Security Administration (NNSA)

 - Office of Energy Efficiency and Renewable Energy (EERE)

 - Office of Fossil Energy (FE)

 - Office of Intelligence (IN)

 - Office of Nuclear Energy (NE)

 - Nuclear Regulatory Commission (NRC)

 - Office of Electricity (OE)

+- Office of Technology Transitions (OTT)

-- Office of Cybersecurity, Energy Security, and Emergency Response (CESAR)
+- Office of Cybersecurity, Energy Security, and Emergency Response (CESER)

 The overall Performance Goal score and grade will be determined by multiplying the Goal score assigned by each of the offices identified above by the cost-based weightings identified for each and then summing them (see Table 1.2, below).
-The cost-based weights to be utilized for determining the overall score will be determined following the end of the performance period and will be based on actual cost for FY 2022.
+The cost-based weights to be utilized for determining the overall score will be determined following the end of the performance period and will be based on actual cost for FY 2023.
 The overall score earned is then compared to Table 1.3 to determine the overall letter grade for this Goal.
 The Contractor's success in meeting each Objective shall be determined based on the Contractor's performance as viewed by the Office of Science Program Offices, other cognizant HQ Program Offices, and other customers for which the Laboratory conducts work.
-Should one or more of the HQ Program Offices choose not to provide an evaluation for this Goal and its corresponding Objectives, the weighting for the remaining HQ Program Offices shall be recalculated based on their percentage of cost for FY 2022 as compared to the total cost for those remaining HQ Program Offices.
+Should one or more of the HQ Program Offices choose not to provide an evaluation for this Goal and its corresponding Objectives, the weighting for the remaining HQ Program Offices shall be recalculated based on their percentage of cost for FY 2023 as compared to the total cost for those remaining HQ Program Offices.